-This management plan is required by the Act and is the responsibility of the Minister as the person administering the fund.
-This management plan update has been developed in consultation with the South Australian pig industry via Pork SA.
-It covers a five-year period and will be revised by the Minister annually in consultation with industry members.
-The Minister may also update this plan at any time.
+In accordance with section 9 of the Act, this management plan has been developed in consultation with the South Australian pig industry via Pork SA.
+It covers a five-year period and must be updated annually but may be updated at any time.